Climax locomotive: Gilbert patent

 Gilbert's patent specified an upright maritime-type two-cylinder steam engine, a 2-speed transmission and a drivetrain in the underframe passing just above the axle centers.
 The patented differential for transferring the power from the drive shaft to the wheels was only used in the first Climax locomotives.
 In a similar way to that used in an automobile, the force was transferred to the two wheels of an axle separately, with one wheel being firmly connected to the wheelset shaft and the other wheel being able to rotate loosely on a sleeve around the shaft.
 The idea of the differential transmissions was to reduce resistance on tight bends by allowing one wheel to turn with fewer revolutions than the one at the other end of the axle.
 The design did not prove workable, because when driving at the adhesion limit, less tractive effort could be exerted compared to locomotives with rigid wheelsets.

 Battles patent

 Rush S. Battles patented the basic design of the drivetrain without the differential, using simple hypoid bevel gears to drive the wheelsets with normal fixed wheels.
-Unlike the later, somewhat similar Heisler design, there were no side rods on the trucks and all gearing was open, exposed to the elements.
+Unlike the later, somewhat similar Heisler design, there were no side rods on the trucks and all gearing was open and exposed to the elements.

 A further patent from 1891 describes a locomotive with horizontal cylinders connected to the drive shaft through a 2-speed transmission.
 Battles's patent describes the core design that became the Class B Climax, and his patent illustrations show the name Climax emblazoned on the locomotive cab.